team-fire-nomz/fire-nomz-back-end/README.md

 Optional field: tags

-#### Note: ingredients and recipe_steps can be both entered as either a single string or an array of strings AND they both MUST be enclosed within square [] brackets!
+#### Note: ingredients and recipe_steps can be both entered as either a single string or an array of strings.
+In either case, the request MUST be enclosed within square [] brackets! (see below examples)

 ex. single string
 ```json